nsikanikpoh/groupAnagrams/README.md

 ```

 * create a simple lookup table of key as string, and value as vector<string> :
   In this tutorial we would be using unordered_map.
-Unordered map is an associative container that contains key-value pairs with unique keys. learn more on this link https://en.cppreference.com/w/cpp/container/unordered_map.
+Unordered map is an associative container that contains key-value pairs with unique keys. [learn more here](https://en.cppreference.com/w/cpp/container/unordered_map).
 ```bash
  unordered_map<string,vector<string>> lookup; //simple lookup table
 ```